seraki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the absolute path name of the current working directory.
+Create a script that switches the current user to the user betty.
-Display the contents list of your current directory.
+Write a script that prints the effective username of the current user.
-Write a script that changes the working directory to the user’s home directory.
+Write a script that prints all the groups the current user is part of.
-Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Write a script that changes the owner of the file hello to the user betty.
-Display current directory contents.
+Write a script that creates an empty file called hello.
-Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Write a script that adds execute permission to the owner of the file hello.
-Move the file betty from /tmp/ to /tmp/my_first_directory.
+Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-Delete the file betty.
+Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Write a script that sets the permission to the file hello as follows:
-Delete the directory my_first_directory that is in the /tmp directory.
+Write a script that sets the mode of the file hello to this:
-Write a script that changes the working directory to the previous one.
+Write a script that sets the mode of the file hello the same as olleh’s mode.
-Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Write a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.